 - Installation: Putting one of these in doesn’t take much at all, but you do have to build a platform for the battery, mounting and elevating off the floor.
 You’ll need to do this close to a power source, which should already have for your first sump pump.

 It’s regarded by homeowners and plumbers as being very reliable.
 It’s always a good sign when you hear a lot of plumbers using these.

-Recommendations and tips:
+Recommendations and Tips

 Here are some final thoughts on a sump pump battery backup decision.

 If there is no existing pump, then you’re most likely going to hire a plumber to do it.
 Just make sure they are experienced putting in a dual system, i.e. two pumps.

 When pricing these systems, check whether or not they come with a battery (and/or acid).
 Not all do, so make sure you don’t need to buy too many accessories separately beyond the pump and motor.

 Better, more expensive brands do have superior products when it comes to battery powered sump pumps.

 Many systems these days come bundled with a first pump and a battery back up one.
 The back up will be smaller (e.g. fewer gallons per hour GPH), but that’s okay.

-- If you already have one sump pump, and want to upgrade and add a battery backup model, you should do so if your existing one is more than 4 or 5 years old.
+If you already have one sump pump, and want to upgrade and add a battery backup model, you should do so if your existing one is more than 4 or 5 years old.

-- You don’t want to rely on a battery backup sump pump to kick on every time you have a heavy rain.
+You don’t want to rely on a battery backup sump pump to kick on every time you have a heavy rain.
 Use it as your backup in an ’emergency’.

 Even with all the peace of mind, it never hurts to check on the status of your system from time to time – you never know.

-- Use a surge protector where plugging in the control unit for your sump pump battery backup device.
+Use a surge protector where plugging in the control unit for your sump pump battery backup device.
 It never hurts to take this extra precaution and add protection for your pumps.